dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 - Development instances not available or not used properly
 - Lack of procedures for adding metadata or modifying the configuration
 - Lack of coordination when adding new metadata
-- Incorrect assumptions when adding a standards-based digital data packages
+- Incorrect assumptions when adding standards-based digital data packages
 - Revisions of data collection tools over time

 ## Development instances not available or not used properly